What is an Element?

 The question of the conceptual nature of the term “element” represents a rather unique opportunity to examine the relationship that currently exists between chemists and philosophers of chemistry.

-Chemical element was first presented by the English scientist Robert Boyle.
+The chemical element was first presented by the English scientist Robert Boyle.
 He defined an element as a substance “incapable of decomposition” and like a true scientist added the prophetic by any means with which we are now acquainted.
-Boyle’s definition comes admirable close to present day theory.
+Boyle’s definition comes admirably close to present-day theory.
 Elements have been changed in the laboratories of today, though not by any chemical means.

 - Introduction to Elements & Compounds

 - Classification of Elements and Periodicity in Properties

 Recommended Video on Element Definition

 A young American chemist named F.W.Clarke stated in 1873: “It is probable that the chemical elements were originally developed by a process of evolution from much simpler forms of matter as is indicated by the progressive chemical complexity observed in passing from the nebulae through the hot stars to the cold planets.

 Clarke attempted to prove his hypothesis by representing the relative abundance of the elements by a curve taking their atomic weights for one set of ordinates.
 He had hoped that some sort of periodicity might be evident but no such regularity appeared and no definite connection with the periodic law seemed to be traceable.

 Yet certain other regularities were worth noticing; all of the abundant elements were low on the scale of atomic weight, reaching a maximum of 56 in iron.
 Above 56 the elements were comparatively rare, and only two of them, barium and strontium, appeared in Clarkes estimates.